ethersync/ethersync/docs/editor-plugin-dev-guide.md

 ### Messages sent by the editor to the daemon

+These should be sent as JSON-RPC requests, so that the daemon can send back errors.

 #### `"open" {uri: DocumentUri}`

 - Sent when the editor opens a document.
+The daemon will respond either with a success, or with an error describing why the file could not be opened (for example, because it is an ignored file, or if it's not part of the daemons shared project).
-By sending this message, the editor takes ownership of the file, and tells the daemon that it is interested in receiving updates for it.
+- When an open succeeds, the editor gets ownership of the file, and the daemon will start sending updates for it as they come in.
 - The editor has to initialize its editor revision and daemon revision for that document to 0.

 #### `"close" {uri: DocumentUri}`